Brownian Motion on the Unitary Quantum Group: Construction and Cutoff: The Quantum Unitary Brownian Motion

 \subsection{Computing the values of the Brownian motion}

-Let $L = L_{\alpha,\beta}$ be a Brownian motion on $U_N^+$.
+Let $L = L_{\alpha\beta}$ be a Brownian motion on $U_N^+$ as defined in Theorem \ref{Brownian motion on U_N^+}.
 The goal of this subsection is to compute the values of $L $ on all characters of irreducible representations.
-Note that $L$ coincides with a Gaussian generating functional on the central algebra.
+By definition, $L$ coincides with a Gaussian generating functional on the central algebra.
 Therefore, we may apply Lemma \ref{gaussian} to $L $ on elements of the central algebra.
 Our first goal is to understand its values on elementary elements and products of two elementary elements.
 Specifically, we aim to determine the quantities of the form

 where $m,n\in \N$, $\epsilon_1,\eta_1\in \{\pm1\}$, $\epsilon_2 = (-1)^{m+1}\epsilon_1$ and $\eta_2 = (-1)^{n+1}\eta_1$.

 \begin{lem} Let $\epsilon_1,\eta_1\in \{\pm1\}$ and $m,n \in \N$, we have the formulas